newatoms/beta/projects/boris-interview/post.md

 <img src="http://i.imgur.com/rSUnmd6.jpg" width="100%">

-## What journalism can learn from technology
+## What journalism can learn from technological organisations
-So, says Boris, these companies need to look at the way in which technological organisations grow.
+So, says Boris, these companies need to look at the way in which technological organisations––think silicon valley––grow.
 They hire people with a variety of experience and skills to make the company as a whole more valuable.
 Each person contributes from their strengths.
-Implementing such a system in media production (one of sharing knowledge, work, and experience) enables individuals to increase their production as well as that of the people around them.
+Implementing such a system in media production––one of sharing knowledge, work, and experience––enables individuals to increase their production as well as that of the people around them.

-The other fundamental problem in the news industry, is the difficulty it has adapting to developments in technology.
-The developments influencing social behaviour are of particular complexity.
-The technology sector is simply so much better at adapting to the changing behaviours of its audience and its user base.
+The other fundamental problem in the news industry, is how adapts to changes in the world.
+This becomes very apparent when you compare the news industry to the technology sector in how they have adapted the rise in internet usage.
+The technology sector is simply so much better at adapting to the changing behaviours of its audience.
 Therefore, it is able to fulfill a lot of their needs much more immediately than the news industry.

 Boris apprehends that
 > the moment traditional media and news media dropped one beat;